Ľubomír Tupta

-Ľubomír Tupta (born 27 March 1998) is a Slovak professional footballer who plays for Czech club Slovan Liberec on loan from the Italian club Pescara, as a forward.
+Ľubomír Tupta (born 27 March 1998) is a Slovak professional footballer who plays as a forward for Greek Super League club AEL and the Slovakia national team.

 Club career

 Tupta made his professional debut for Hellas Verona in a 4–0 Serie A loss to Udinese on 23 December 2017.

 In January 2020, he agreed a contract extension until 2023 and joined Wisła Kraków on loan.

 On 5 October 2020, he joined Serie B club Ascoli on loan.

 In February 2021, Tupta's loan in Ascoli ended abruptly after a series of transfers that would have left him sidelined.
 He was immediately loaned out to Swiss Super League club FC Sion on a half-season loan per wishes of the Sion manager Fabio Grosso.

 On 1 September 2022, Tupta signed with Pescara.
 On 2 February 2023, he returned to Slovan Liberec on loan with an option to buy.

+On 22 February 2025, Tupta joined Polish club Widzew Łódź on a half-year loan deal with an option to make the transfer permanent.

+On 17 July 2025, Tupta signed a three-year contract with Greek club AEL.

 International career

 Tupta was first recognised in a senior national team nomination when coach Pavel Hapal named him as an alternate forward for a UEFA Euro 2020 qualifying double fixture in March 2019 against Hungary and Wales.

+On 7 June 2024, he appeared in the list of 26 Slovak players selected by Francesco Calzona to participate in UEFA Euro 2024.